flintlib/arb/doc/source/arf.rst

     Warning: :func:`arf_set_round` supports rounding to nearest
     with *ARF_RND_NEAR*, but the other methods currently do not.
-    Rounding to nearest is currently much slower than the other rounding modes.

 .. function:: void arf_set_si_2exp_si(arf_t y, slong m, slong e)